(as of 12/15/14)

 Gaesser’s hobbies include walking a couple miles each day with his dog Buddy, rock ‘n’ roll music and having FUN.

-Richard Wilkins, a farmer from Greenwood, Del., is Treasurer of the American Soybean Association (ASA).
+Richard Wilkins, a farmer from Greenwood, Del., is First Vice President of the American Soybean Association (ASA).
 He is one of nine soybean growers who make up the ASA Executive Committee.

 Wilkins has been a member of the Mid-Atlantic Soybean Association since 2002, and served his state association as President (2005-10) and Membership Chair (2003-04).